doomedcat17/scpier/README.md

 `tags` - list of the article tags.

-`lastRevisionTimestamp` - unix time of the last revision (UTC).
+`lastRevisionTimestamp` - date and time of the last revision (UTC).

 `author` - author's nickname. (page creator from the page's history)

 `originalSource` - URL of original article.

-`translationSource` - URL of translated article (is blank if the article is not translated).
+`translationSource` - URL of translated article.
 ```json
 {
   "title" : "SCP-006",